yogiis98/mongodb-winston-transport/README.md

 A MongoDB transport for [winston][0].

 Current version supports only mongodb driver version 3.x and winston 3.x.
+Issues with official mongodb-winston resolved now mongodb-winston-transport transport agree with Winston latest API.
+Now you can easily log meta and info objects.

 ## Usage